You will be met on arrival at Delhi airport and assisted with the transfer to your hotel. Overnight in Delhi.

 Morning drive to Pushkar, a small and very sacred town clustered around the shores of a lake.
 Explore the town on foot in the afternoon.
 Overnight in Pushkar.

 Depart Pushkar and head to Jaipur, the ‘Pink City’ and capital of modern-day Rajasthan.
-Afternoon to explore the bazaars of the walled city area, and perhaps take in a Bollywood blockbuster at Raj Mandir, perhaps the most ornate cinema in India.
-Overnight in Jaipur.
+Afternoon you are free to explore the bazaars of the walled city area and perhaps take in a Bollywood blockbuster at Raj Mandir, perhaps the most ornate cinema in India if you wish the same.
+Overnight in Jaipur

-The historic city of Jaipur has many great sights which will be included in your guided sightseeing today - these include Amber Fort on the city’s outskirts, the vast and sumptuous City Palace, the much-photographed Palace of the Winds and more.
-We also strongly recommend exploring the old, walled city or another of Jaipur’s historic neighbourhoods by means of a walking tour this afternoon, or first thing tomorrow morning.
+The historic city of Jaipur has many great sights which will be included in your Guided sightseeing today - these include Amber Fort on the city’s outskirts, the vast and sumptuous City Palace, the much-photographed Palace of the Winds, Jantar Mantar and more.
+We also strongly recommend exploring the old, walled city or another of Jaipur’s historic neighborhoods by means of a walking tour this afternoon or first thing tomorrow morning.
 Overnight in Jaipur.

 Drive to Karauli, a small town mid - way between Jaipur and Agra.
 Here you can walk in the markets, view local craftsmen at work and tour the spectacular City Palace which is still owned by the descendents of its founders.
 Overnight in Karauli.

-Spend a day in and around Karauli where you will have the option to visit nearby Kalai Devi Wildlife Sanctuary.
-Kalai Devi is a part of the same forest system as nearby Ranthambore National Park, but the contrast between the two is marked, with many tourists visiting the latter daily, while Kalai Devi is well outside any major tourist route.
+Spend a day in and around Karauli where you will have an option to visit nearby Kalai Devi Wildlife Sanctuary.
+It is a part of the same forest system as nearby Ranthambore National Park.
+But the contrast between the two is marked, with many tourists visiting the latter daily, while Kalai Devi is well outside any major tourist route.
 This is low-key park is home to all the same animals as Ranthambore, except tigers, meaning you can walk in the Sanctuary, something not possible in many places in India.
 Karauli is also a great place to relax in the surroundings of your hotel, engage in conversation with your hosts whose family historic is a rich trove of enthralling stories or shop for bargains in the genuinely local markets nearby.
 Overnight in Karauli.

 Depart Karauli and drive via Fatehpur Sikri to Agra.
 The abandoned Mughal capital of Fatehpur is one of the world’s ultimate ‘ghost towns’ having been occupied for only a very short time in the late 17th century and despite 300 years of exposure to the elements it remains in a remarkable state of preservation.
-Tour the area with a guide and later proceed to Agra.
-Overnight in Agra
+Tour the area with a guide and later proceed to Agra and relax rest of the day.
+Overnight in Agra.

-On the last full day of your tour, you’ll be able to visit what is generally regarded as the most beautiful manmade structure in India, the Taj Mahal.
-It’s important to allow ample time at this wonderful place and your visit will not be rushed.
-Later in the day depart Agra and drive 4 hours to Delhi.
+Morning spend your complete time in visiting one of the seven wonders of the world, what is generally regarded as the most beautiful manmade structure in India, the Taj Mahal.
+It’s important to allow ample time at this wonderful place from 6:00am onwards.
+Later refresh yourself and checkout the hotel and then visit Agra Fort which is also an UNESCO monument.
+After Lunch, depart Agra and drive 4 hours to Delhi.
 Overnight in Delhi.

 According to your international departure time, you will have free time in Delhi prior to transferring to the airport.